Markinhos/antaeus/README.md

   - For CurrencyMismatchException, since is an error that can be fixed by the customer, it could be sent an email and retry the next day
   - For CustomerNotFoundException, since there is no possible fix or customer to contact, it should be sent to a different table so another team can deal with those invoices.
 - Next step is just to retrieve the invoices that we are interested instead of fetching all and filtering in memory.
+- Add scheduling job.
+It runs every day, and checks if it is the first day of the month and if it is charge pending invoices.
+Otherwise, try to charge retryable invoices.

+- From this point on the basic functionality is done.
+There are many improvements that it could be done:
+  - Add a retry to every external service
+  - Add more security patterns to external services (CircuitBreaker, RateLimiter, etc.)
+  - Paginate calls to database
+  - Set a retry counter per retryable invoice, and if reached send to customer operations.
+  - Set a configurable option when to bill customers.
+  - In a real production environment many of the external calls could be done in a more async way, making use of queues systems like SQS.
+This could be applied to email service for instance as no result is used and no sync call is needed.

+This took me about 3-4 h